CupOfTea12/Clippy/VRCToolBox/DynamicBoneCreator/Readme.txt

 10.Modify the damping, elasticity, stiffness, and inert values in the "DynamicBoneCreator" script as per your requirements.

 11.Play the scene to test the dynamic bones.

+Once you've added the bones to the list, the script will automatically attach dynamic bones to those bones with the specified settings when you play the scene.